LMFDB/lmfdb-inventory/db-elliptic_curves.md

 Index information for collection nfcurves (currently incomplete, to be added)

--  nfcurve.rand (auxilliary collection used fo random objection access)
+-  nfcurve.rand (auxilliary collection used for random objection access)